iPhone troubleshooting: Common iPhone problems and how to fix them

 What problems do you need help solving?

-If you're having an issue with your iPhone and it's not addressed in this guide, or if you've found a solution that works better, drop it in the comments below!
+In need of some iPhone troubleshooting and it's not addressed in this guide?
+Or have you found a solution that works better?
+Then drop it in the comments!